 Main aims for broadband development

 Long term NGA aims are 100% coverage with 30 Mbps by 2018 and 50% household penetration with 100 Mbps by 2020.
-The strategy will be updated to include the Gigabyte Society targets and formulate the 5G strategy.
+The strategy will be updated in 2020 to include the Gigabyte Society targets and formulate the 5G strategy.
 The strategy will also establish long-term targets for 2030 in Hungary.

 National and regional broadband financial instruments